Nowadays, access management systems have become…

 - PAM pushes a step further & defines which employee has access to what resources and to what extent

-- PAM is not centralized and facilitates secure access to resources and enterprise assets
+- PAM is not centralized and facilitates secure access to resources and organization assets

 Which Should Come First: IAM or PAM?